 Soap making is a wonderfully creative craft that can be enjoyed by young and old alike.
-The only limit is your imagination, with the wide verity of oils, fragrant essential oils and other natural additives you can use to make your soaps one of a kind.
-Here are the basic soap making steps that you can follow to begin your own adventure.
+The only limit is your imagination, with the wide variety of oils, fragrant essential oils, and other natural additives you can use to make your soaps one of a kind.
+Here are the basic soap-making steps you can follow to begin your adventure.

-Most of the equipment you will need for making cold pressed soaps at home are already in your kitchen.
+Most of the equipment you will need for making cold-pressed soaps at home is already in your kitchen.
 You will need the following:

 - Kitchen scales to accurately measure your ingredients.

 - Soap pot.
 This should be made of unchipped enamel or stainless steel.
-This should be large enough to hold your batch of soap and also allow for stirring and mixing without splashing.
+This should be large enough to hold your soap batch and allow for stirring and mixing without splashing.

 - A handheld or stand-alone mixer or a stick blender.

-- Two kitchen thermometers that will allow you to measure in the range of 34 to 38 degrees.
+- Two kitchen thermometers will allow you to measure in the 34 to 38 degrees range.

 - A sharp knife for slicing bars of soap or a soap cutter.